Should I take a DNA ancestry test?

 So you will, if you do take one of these tests, you're going to spit in a tube.

-And already a strike one against it.
+There's already a strike one against it.
+I don't do spit.

 I'm told it's like a disturbing amount of spit.
+Like you really need to give them a lot.

-Oh my God.
+Oh, my God.

-But you spit in the tube and then this is gets sent off for a DNA analysis.
+But you spit in the tube and then this gets sent off for a DNA analysis.
+And they're not looking at every single letter of your DNA.

+That would be overkill.
 This is like billions, right?

+Billions and billions.
 Yeah, there's something like three billion base pairs of DNA.

 And then one thing about DNA between humans is most of ours is exactly the same.
+Right.

+We're all actually remarkably very similar.
 So what these tests do is they look for places in your DNA that commonly vary from one person to another.

 And so they're looking for the, they're called single nucleotide polymorphisms or SNPs, which is, you know, if you think about DNA as a map, it's like points of interest.

 It's the points that show our differences from one another.
+So these SNPs can tell you some things.

 So some of these SNPs might be correlated with certain health outcomes.

-So sometimes these kind of DNA tests can tell you about a risk for certain cancers like breast cancer, or they can tell you like a certain propensity for
+So sometimes these kind of DNA tests can tell you about a risk for certain cancers like breast cancer, or they can tell you like a certain propensity for,

 Yeah, I mean, that makes sense that your DNA could tell you like all sorts of medical information about yourself.

-But I'm curious, like, when it comes to sort of like ancestral heritage, you know, how Italian am I?
+But I'm curious, like when it comes to sort of like ancestral heritage, you know, how Italian am I?
+Or if I am, you know, who knows?
+Like, how does, how does that part of these tests work?
+Yeah, yeah.

-Just as there are SNPs for that tell you about health, there are SNPs that tell you about who you're related to.
+Just as there are SNPs that tell you about health, there are SNPs that tell you about who you're related to.

 And basically, these companies will compare you to known databases of people where they have their DNA and they have like a known ancestral home.